carlosdanieldanieldomeme-create/Yuji-Itadori/README.md

 end

 function AnimationManager.playAnimation(animationId, speed, timePos)
-    if not validateCharacter() or not PlayerData.humanoid then return nil end
+    if not validateCharacter() then return nil end

     local success, track = safeCall(function()
-        local animation = animationCache[animationId]
-        if not animation then
+        if not PlayerData.humanoid then return nil end

-            animation = Instance.new("Animation")
+        local animation = Instance.new("Animation")
         animation.AnimationId = "rbxassetid://" .. animationId
-            animationCache[animationId] = animation
-        end

         local animTrack = PlayerData.humanoid:LoadAnimation(animation)
-        animTrack:Play(0, 1, speed or 1)
+        animTrack:Play()
+        animTrack:AdjustSpeed(0)
         animTrack.TimePosition = timePos or 0
+        animTrack:AdjustSpeed(speed or 1)

         return animTrack
     end)

-    return success and track or nil end
+    if not success then return nil end return track end

 function AnimationManager.setupReplacement(originalId, config)
-    if not validateCharacter() or not PlayerData.humanoid then return end
+    if not validateCharacter() then return end

     safeCall(function()
+        if not PlayerData.humanoid then return end

         local connection = PlayerData.humanoid.AnimationPlayed:Connect(function(animationTrack)
             if not validateCharacter() then return end
             if not animationTrack or not animationTrack.Animation then return end